 Starting balances are only relevant for existing businesses.
 If your plan is for a new venture, you don't need to set starting balances in the forecast.
+(If you need to enter start-up costs in your plan, read this article.)
 However, if you are the owner of an up-and-running business, you need to provide your balances as of the start of the LivePlan forecast, so your cash on hand and other balance sheet accounts don’t just start from zero and the accumulating totals take those initial balances into account.

 Entering starting balances to your financial plan will also ensure that the forecast accurately reflects your performance going forward.
 For example, the money that you are owed from past sales on credit in month 1 also needs to include any outstanding credit sales due at the start of the plan.

 Note that starting balances are currently the only element of past performance that we track, rather than including, say, the profit and loss statements from past years for reference.
 This is pretty typical.
-As always, though, if that is a feature you would like to see added, use the Feedback button at the top of the LivePlan app to let us know.
+As always, though, if that is a feature you would like to see added, please contact us and let us know.

 Setting starting balances